 While the sale of Paramount's library of films from 1929 to 1949 to MCA would provide the studio with a good deal of cash in the short run, in the end it was probably a mistake.
 By 1965 alone MCA had grossed a reported $70 million on the films in the Paramount library simply by selling the right to show the movies to local stations alone.
 Universal would make even more money from Paramount's 1929 to 1949 library with the advent of VHS tapes and later DVDs.
 MCA and later Universal would not simply make money from the Paramount library through television syndication, VHS tapes, and DVDs.
 The films in the Paramount library would also provide the basis for TV series and remakes.
 In 1962 Revue Studios (MCA's television production company) debuted a TV series based on the classic Paramount feature Going My Way.
 Universal would remake a few classic Paramount films.
 The Magnificent Fraud (1939) was remade as Moon Over Paradour (1988).
 Death Takes a Holiday was remade as Meet Joe Black (1998).
 While Paramount's sale of its 1929-1949 library to MCA gave it a good deal of cash, it could have made much more money at a time when the studio really needed it had it simply held onto its library and marketed it to TV stations itself.

-Paramount Pictures would continue to decline until the late Sixties, until at last the studio began to recover.
+Paramount Pictures would continue to decline until the late Sixties, when at last the studio began to recover.
 Starting in the late Sixties and continuing into the Seventies, Paramount would release a number of hit movies, including Rosemary's Baby (1968), The Odd Couple (1968), The Italian Job (1969), The Godfather (1972), and Chinatown (1974).
 The company would also profit from finally entering television production.
 Over the years Paramount Television would produce several hit TV series, from The Odd Couple to NCIS.
 Paramount Pictures would continue its success into the 21st Century, releasing such films as Raiders of the Lost Ark (1981), An Officer and a Gentleman (1982), Footloose (1984), Ferris Bueller's Day Off (1986), Ghost (1990), Forrest Gump (1994), Titanic (1997), and Dreamgirls (2006).
 Paramount was able to make a good deal of money capitalising on old television shows it had inherited from Desilu.
 Both Star Trek and Mission: Impossible became movie franchises for the studio.
 The Untouchables provided the basis for the 1987 movie of the same name.

 Of course, through the years Paramount Pictures would undergo changes in ownership.
 In 1966.
 Gulf+Western acquired Paramount.
 Paramount Pictures would prove so important to Gulf+Western that in 1989 the conglomerate renamed itself Paramount Communications.
 In 1994 Viacom took over Paramount Communications.
 In 1999 Viacom would also acquire the television network CBS.
 Viacom would split into two companies in 2006--Viacom and CBS Corporation Inc. CBS Corporation would gain control of companies once controlled by Paramount, namely Paramount Television and UPN.